 Unlike an FBAR, Form 8938 is filed along with your regular tax return.
 There is also a $10,000 penalty for failing to file Form 8938 when required.

 There are many other differences in how FATCA and FBAR requirements apply to foreign accounts.
-Talk to a tax attorney if you need help with offshore disclosure issues.
+Talk to an experienced FBAR lawyer if you need help with offshore disclosure issues.